Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 ### What do optics do and why should we care about them? {#what-do-optics-do-and-why-should-we-care-about-them}

-To be able to easily traverse deeply nested data structures (which is often the case with API responses) with minimal code and without lots of nested maps, folds, conditionals, etc. Optics make use of the compositional and pure nature of FP very well.
+To be able to easily traverse deeply nested data structures (which is often the case with API responses) with minimal code and without all these nested maps, folds, conditionals, etc. Optics make very good use of the compositional and pure nature of FP.

 Optics are an abstraction characterized by several operations, which revolve around getting a particular field, setting it, or modifying it.

 There are several types of optics.

-`NB` Optics are called so because you "focus" into concrete elements of nested data structures with them, like the foci of an optical device.
+`NB` Optics are called so because you "focus" into specific elements of nested data structures with them, like the foci of an optical device.

 ## Types of optics {#types-of-optics}